ClaireLiao10/ClaireL_BlueStampPortfolio/index.md

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EVdSUeaPyqM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-Since the Ultrasonic sensor helps detect the distance between an incoming object, my project needed the Ultrasonic sensor.
-My first milestone was to connect and test the Ultrasonic sensor to my serial monitor.
+The ultrasonic sensor is a type of proximity sensor that transmits ultrasonic sound waves to detect the distance of an object.
+In the ultrasonic sensor there is a transmitter which sends out the soundwaves and a reciever that receives the soundwaves.
+Using the time it takes for the ultrasonic pulse to first reach to the object then to bounce back from the object divided by two and the speed of the pulse, the ultrasonic sensor can calculate the distance between the object and the ultrasonic sensor.
+Despite the fact that the ultrasonic sensor has a limited range in detecting objects from different angles, my project needed a ultrasonic sensor.
+My first milestone was to connect and test the ultrasonic sensor to my serial monitor.
 During the last two days, I have finished wiring and uploading the necessary code onto the serial monitor.
-I have learned to look up documentation to upload the code necessary to use the Ultrasonic sensor.
+I have learned to look up documentation to upload the code necessary to use the ultrasonic sensor.
 So far my project has gone really smoothly and there were no big challenges that I have to face at this time.
-My plan after this to add in the motors and incorporate the Ultrasonic sensor into the motor.
+My plan after this to add in the motors and incorporate the ultrasonic sensor into the motor.

 # Starter Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-cQ8sZ7sLtw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>